Skip to main content

 how do I write a good opening line for a newsletter

 The strongest openers do one of three things: open a story loop the reader wants resolved, name a tension they already feel, or make a counterintuitive claim about the topic.
-Avoid restating the subject line or starting with a generic greeting — both signal to the reader that nothing new is coming.
-Use this generator to get a working draft, then sharpen it with one specific detail that only you could include.
+Avoid restating the subject line or starting with a generic greeting — both signal nothing new is coming.
+Use this generator to get a working draft, then sharpen it with one specific detail only you could include.

-does the newsletter intro line affect open rates or click rates
+does the intro line affect open rates or just read-through

-Yes — most email clients display the first line as preview text alongside the subject line, so it directly influences whether a subscriber opens at all.
-Once opened, a strong first line drives scroll depth and click-through by setting clear expectations and building curiosity.
+Both.
+Most email clients display the first line as preview text alongside the subject line, so it directly influences whether a subscriber opens at all.
+Once opened, a strong first line drives scroll depth and click-through by setting clear expectations.
 Weak preview text is one of the most underdiagnosed causes of poor open performance.

 which newsletter vibe should I pick for my audience

-Match the vibe to how your subscribers already talk about the topic.
+Match the vibe to how your subscribers talk about the topic.
 B2B and finance readers tend to respond to authoritative or punchy openers; creators and lifestyle audiences perform better with conversational or storytelling tones.
-If you're on Substack or Beehiiv and have a personal relationship with readers, conversational almost always outperforms corporate.
+If you're on Substack or Beehiiv with a personal relationship with readers, conversational almost always outperforms corporate tone.